Skip to main content

 3. Create a new factory instance and set it on MessageListView.

-Let's consider an example when we want to create custom ViewHolders for messages that came from other users less than 24 hours ago.
+Let's consider an example in which we want to create a custom ViewHolder for messages sent by other users less than 24 hours ago.
 The result should look like this:

 1. Add a new layout called today_message_list_item.xml: